Andrew W. Mellon Foundation

 - Broad interests, along with the intellectual and conceptual tools necessary for working across disciplines and time periods, and for making creative connections.

-- Flexibility and the capacity to learn quickly.
+- Flexibility and the capacity to learn quickly and to work both independently and in collaboration with others.

 - Project-oriented organizational skills.